 Avoid wearing makeup, nail polish, excessive moisturizer, or any other skin treatments before your appointment.
 Your dermatologist needs to see your natural skin and nails.
 If you must wear makeup, bring the necessary tools to remove it at the office.

-At Mid-County Dermatology, our board-certified dermatologists, who are also Fellows of the American Academy of Dermatology (FAAD) are the best professionals to understand your skin's condition.
+At Mid-County Dermatology located at Missouri Baptist Hospital, our BJC dermatologists, who are also Fellows of the American Academy of Dermatology (FAAD) are the best professionals to understand your skin's condition.
 By working closely with one of these specialists and being well-prepared for your appointment, you can receive the highest level of care and make the most out of your visit.